Royal Caribbean ships by age — Newest to Oldest

 • Gross tonnage: 90,090

-Serenade of the Seas, a Radiance Class ship, will soon be Royal Caribbean’s most well-traveled ship.
-In December 2023, she will set sail on the cruise line’s Ultimate World Cruise, a 274-night journey to all 7 continents.
+Serenade of the Seas, a Radiance Class ship, is Royal Caribbean’s most well-traveled ship.
+In December 2023, she set sail on the cruise line’s Ultimate World Cruise, a 274-night journey to all 7 continents.

 As a Radiance Class ship, she is well-designed for such a colossal journey, and offers indoor spaces like a climate-controlled adults-only Solarium and indoor movie theater.